instructor-ai/instructor/docs/concepts/lists.md

 ## Extracting Tasks using Iterable

-By using `Iterable` you get a very convient class with prompts and names automatically defined:
+By using `Iterable` you get a very convenient class with prompts and names automatically defined:

 ```python
 import instructor